-- 11 specialist laboratories supporting a wide range of research interests from ecology to analytical chemistry to thin section and micromorphology
+- 11 specialist laboratories supporting a wide range of research interests from ecology to analytical chemistry to our environmental radioactivity laboratory

 - Stirling Controlled Environment Facility: a world-class facility for conducting experimental research investigating the impacts of climate and climate change

 Our research and impact positions us as leaders in the area of Environmental Protection and Biological Conservation.
-We are organised into two research groups:
+We are organised into six research groups:

 We have long established links with regulators, consultancy and the energy industry and leading researchers working on various aspects of energy and environmental management including: